 Diplomas are sent first class mail in stay flat cardboard mailers.
 Diplomas are mailed to the diploma address supplied by the student when they apply to graduate.
-If you need to change your diploma address prior to commencement, you can change it through your Webster account.
+If you need to change your diploma address prior to commencement, you can change it through your MyBradley account.
 If you need to change your diploma address after commencement please contact the Registrar’s Office at (309) 677-3098 or email@example.com.

 What size are diplomas?

 Diplomas are standard letter size, 8 ½” X 11”, and landscape oriented.

 What should I do if I have not received my diploma after several weeks?

 There are several reasons your diploma may not have been received: